ShivaniKhatri96/React-notetaking-app/README.md

 - 404 page redirects user to home page
 - The app allows the user to create and read notes
 - Created notes are saved and retrieved on next visit
 - It shows which user created a note.
-Note can be opened in a modal when clicked on card content.
+Note can be opened in a modal when clicked on (note) card content
-- It allows only note's creator to edit and delete it.
+- It allows only note's creator to edit and delete it
 - A note's creator is also allowed to make their note private which means other users can't see it

 ### Functionalities to be added